 If you have young children in your life, I encourage you to read out loud to them every day, even after they are capable of reading to themselves.
 Not only is it a priceless opportunity to bond, it lays the foundation for what will hopefully become a healthy lifelong habit.
 Make sure they have their own library card and plenty of books on hand at all times too!

 I have loved to read since I was very young, and to this day, I am an avid reader.
 Stories transport me to other places, times and worlds.
 A lifetime of reading perpetually expands my vocabulary, challenges me to think, and teaches me something new.
 Reading also fuels my imagination.
 Since my teens, I have penned short stories, magazine articles and most recently, children’s picture books.
 I love to write almost as much as I love to read.
 I particularly love writing for children.

 Following is an article I came across in the Huffington Post by an author explaining why she writes for children.
 With a bit of humor, she makes some pretty good points.
 Do you—or a child in your life—have a story waiting to burst out?
-Why not let 2016 be the year to pen that story!
+Why not let this be the year to pen that story!